The Intersection of Accessibility and Sustainability in Home Design

 Energy-Efficient Accessibility

 Another important factor to consider when creating an accessible space is the location of the controls for the heating, cooling, and ventilation systems.
-Keep in mind that individuals with limited mobility may require the controls to be situated in an area that is easy for them to reach.
+Remember that individuals with limited mobility may require the controls to be situated in an area that is easy for them to reach.

 Smart Home Technology